How to Obtain Data from Android Device

-Creating a logical Android image allows the investigator to copy files/directories from an Android device to a destination folder or image file, preserving as much file system metadata (e.g. date/times, attributes) as possible.
-This is useful for cases where obtaining an complete drive image of the evidence device is not possible (e.g. device not rooted).
-Note that while the directory structure, file contents, and some metadata are preserved, some data may be lost from the operation such as slack space, fragmentation, unallocated space, deleted files, etc. Files are obtained using adb.exe pull command with the '-a' option which will try to preserve file timestamp and mode.
+Creating a logical Android image allows the investigator to copy files/directories from an Android device to a destination folder or logical image file (.vhd), preserving as much file system metadata (e.g. date/times, attributes) as possible.
+This is useful for cases where obtaining a complete drive image of the evidence device is not possible (e.g. device not rooted).
+Note that while the directory structure, file contents, and some metadata are preserved, some data may be lost from the operation such as slack space, fragmentation, unallocated space, deleted files, etc. Files are obtained using adb.exe ‘pull’ command with the '-a' option which will try to preserve file timestamp and mode.

 Additional artifacts can be retrieved using the Extract Data with OSFExtract App option.
 This will install the OSFExtract app onto the Android device and allow the retrieval of Messages (SMS, MMS), Contacts and Call Log from the device, that may not been retrievable using the Logical Copy method.

 Before we begin, make sure your Android Device is placed in Debug Mode and is connected to your computer via USB.
 OSForensics leverages the use of Android Debug Bridge (adb) application provided by Google to interface with the Android device.